Wes Craven's unrealized projects: The People Under the Stairs TV series

 On April 20, 2015, Craven would produce the television adaptation of his movie The People Under the Stairs through Universal Cable Productions for Syfy, with Michael Reisz writing the series that was described as a contemporary Downton Abbey meets The Amityville Horror.
 On August 30, 2015, Universal Cable Productions intended to make the series after Craven died earlier that day, but the series did not materialize.

 We Are All Completely Fine TV series

 On April 20, 2015, Craven would produce the television adaptation of Daryl Gregory’s novel We Are All Completely Fine through Universal Cable Productions for Syfy, with the possibility to direct the pilot episode.
 On August 30, 2015, Universal Cable Productions intended to make the series after Craven died earlier that day, but the series did not materialize.

 Disciples TV series

-On October 9, 2015, Craven would produce the television adaptation of Steve Nile's comic book Disciples through Universal Cable Productions for Syfy.
+On April 20, 2015, Craven would produce the television adaptation of Steve Nile's comic book Disciples through Universal Cable Productions for Syfy.
 On August 30, 2015, Universal Cable Productions intended to make the series after Craven died earlier that day, but the series did not materialize.

 Offers

+Batman

+During the production of Swamp Thing, Craven was among the directors that Benjamin Melniker and Michael E. Uslan considered while looking for a director.

-The Mummy remake
+The Mummy (1999)

 In the 1990s, Craven was offered to remake of The Mummy, but turned it down and Stephen Sommers remade the film in 1999.